-A meridional/depth transport streamfunction has been calculated from the mean vertical velocity such that $\psi = \int \int w \ dx \ dy = W$.
-This streamfunction was calculated by integrating the vertical velocity between 20 km and 30 km longitude, and then integrating from the southern boundary to the northern boundary at each depth, with $\psi = 0$ at y = 0, so that the streamfunction has units of $m^3 \ s^{-1}$.
-Although the flow in this plane is divergent $(\partial u/\partial x \neq 0)$ the streamfunction presented here is a useful way to visualize the ageostrophic motions that characterize the vertical velocity in the interior because $(v_a, w) = (\psi_z, -\psi_y)$, where v_a is the ageostrophic meridional velocity.
+A meridional/depth transport streamfunction has been calculated by integrating the vertical velocity between x = 20 km and x = 30 km, and then integrating from the southern boundary to the northern boundary at each depth, with $\psi = 0$ at y = 0, so that the streamfunction has units of $m^3 s^{-1}$.
+Although the flow in this plane is divergent $(\partial u/\partial x \neq 0)$, the streamfunction presented here is a useful way to visualize the ageostrophic motions that characterize the vertical velocity in the interior because $(v_a, w) = (\psi_z, -\psi_y)$, where v_a is the ageostrophic meridional velocity.
+The vertical motions characterize only the ageostrophic meridional velocity because the geostrophic flow is horizontally nondivergent.
 The vertical motions are contained primarily in the mixed layer (Fig. 2d).
 There is a very strong cell adjacent to the southern wall that extends from the surface down to the bottom of the mixed layer, with intense downwelling adjacent to the boundary and weaker upwelling spread over 2-3 km near the wall.
-The maximum vertical velocities are several cm s-1 right next to the wall.
+The maximum vertical velocities are several centimeters per second directly next to the wall.
 There is a weaker cell near the northern wall with upwelling next to the boundary and downwelling just offshore.
-Within the basin interior the overturning cell is composed largely of weak, closed cells in the direction of restratification, with upwelling of warmer water and downwelling of colder water.
+Within the basin interior, the overturning cell is composed largely of weak, closed cells in the direction of restratification, with upwelling of warmer water and downwelling of colder water.

 The vertical velocities are locally much larger than the net vertical motion.
 There are several different processes active, giving rise to different vertical velocities in different parts of the domain.
-The quantity of interest is the overall net vertical motion, indicated by the average vertical transport as a function of depth calculated between days 2 and 6 and between 20 km and 30 km longitude and 0 and 20 km latitude, as shown in Fig. 3.
-There is downwelling over most of the upper ocean, increasing from zero at the surface to a maximum of almost $6000 \text{ m}^3 \text{ s}^{-1}$ at 100 m depth.
-Most of the net vertical motion is contained in the mixed layer, the average mixed layer depth over this region is indicated on the figure by the dashed line.
+The quantity of interest is the overall net vertical motion, indicated by the average vertical transport as a function of depth calculated between days 2 and 6 and between x = 20 km and x = 30 km and y = 0 km and y = 20 km, as shown in Fig. 3.
+There is downwelling over most of the upper ocean, increasing from zero at the surface to a maximum of almost $6000 \text{ m}^3 \text{ s}^{-1}$ at 100-m depth.
+Most of the net vertical motion is contained in the mixed layer (the average mixed layer depth over this region is indicated on the figure by the dashed line).

-The flow in this calculation is very complicated and reflects influences of not only the largescale surface forcing and boundary conditions, but also instabilities in both the interior and near the boundary.
+The flow in this calculation is very complicated and reflects influences of not only the large-scale surface forcing and boundary conditions but also instabilities in both the interior and near the boundary.
 The vertical velocities are influenced by each of these aspects of the flow, making it difficult to sort out their relative contributions.
-In order to help unravel the causes of the vertical motions, a series of more idealized calculations are now carried out.
-The more idealized configuration allows for isolation of various processes while still maintaining a connection to this original, more realistic, calculation.
+To help unravel the causes of the vertical motions, a series of more idealized calculations is now carried out.